 “How does mindfulness support you as a Design Thinking Coach?”
 I was asked.
 Being a Search Inside Yourself teacher, I realized that indeed both are inseparable.

-Design Thinking is a systematic, human-centered way to solving complex problems.
+Design Thinking is a systematic, human-centered way of finding solutions to complex problems.
 It goes beyond traditional design related concerns such as shape and layout.
 Unlike engineering approaches, which often start from the technical feasibility and economic viability, the needs of the users are key.

 In Design Thinking a team as diverse as possible is lead through the following phases in iterative loops:

 - Scope – Get an initial understanding of the challenge to expand the problem space

 - 360° Research – Observe and interview end users on site

 - Synthesize – Interpret the empirical findings, create a Persona representing the users and reframe the challenge to narrow down the problem space